AutoDB/AutoDB/Documentation/Documentation.md

 * Speed.
 When writing to DB you just need to send the structs to handle themselves.
 No locking, retain/release etc, needs to be done.

 Eating the cake and having it too!

+## Plain SQL queries

+Many DB-engines force you to use their own query language, but AutoDB allows you to write plain SQL queries.
+This is useful for performance and opens upp the full power of SQL.
+It may seem as a good idea at first to build your own query language, but in the long run it only complicates things.
+SQL is also a universal language that you will benefit from knowing everywhere you go (and very easy to learn).

 # Features